-Dr. O’Neill is a post-doctoral scientist in Biomedical Engineering at Columbia University.
-His work is focused on cell and tissue engineering, the innovation and development of therapeutic extracellular matrix biomaterials, and novel extracorporeal organ support systems for organ transplantation.
+Dr. O’Neill is an Adjunct Associate Research Scientist in Biomedical Engineering at Columbia University.
+His work is focused on cell and tissue engineering, the innovation and development of therapeutic extracellular matrix biomaterials, and novel extracorporeal organ support systems for organ regeneration and transplantation.

 He received his PhD in Biomedical Engineering from Columbia University and BS in Physics from the University of California at Santa Barbara.

 Dr. Vunjak-Novakovic is the Mikati Foundation Professor of Biomedical Engineering and University Professor of Medical Sciences at Columbia University, where she directs the Laboratory for Stem Cells and Tissue Engineering.

 Her research focuses on engineering human tissues for regenerative medicine, stem cell research, and modeling disease.
 Extensively published and highly cited (18,500 citations and h=82 on the ISI Web of Science; >31,000 citations and h=101 on Google Scholar), she has 76 licensed, issued or pending patents and has founded three biotech companies – epiBone, Tara Biosystems, and East River BioSolutions.

 She is a frequent advisor to government and industry and is a member of the American Institute for Medical and Biological Engineering, Academia Europaea, National Academy of Engineering, National Academy of Medicine, and National Academy of Inventors.